derek/milo/readme.md

 If Dog is Man's best friend, Milo is your best friend as a command-line cowboy.
 He's trained to be able to help you out in a variety of ways.
 Best of all, he's easily trainable to do whatever else you like him to.

 Milo starts out life as a dumb little puppy, but once you train him (`milo install`), he'll begin picking up new skills.
-All that Milo knows is split up into various libraries, and the only library he starts with is his own that teaches him how to `install`, `fetch`, `share`, and `update`.
+All that Milo knows is split up into various libraries, and the only library he starts with is [his own](https://github.com/derek/milo/tree/master/libraries/milo) that teaches him how to `install`, `fetch`, `share`, and `update`.
 You can give him new skills to learn by subscribing him to other libraries in `config.json`.
 Then, every time you run `milo update` he'll fetch new stuff that others have pushed into their own libraries.

 Config files
 ============

-Milo is controlled by [config.json]
+Milo is controlled by [config.json].
 Anything in `global` will be avilable across any library in `this.config.{{property}}`.
 Any properties scoped inside of `libraries.{{library}}` will only be available inside that specific library.
 Library properties override global properties if they collide.

 There are a few properties used by milo's core that are inside a library config
  * source - The gist ID of the library